 The salmon?
 Super simple.
 Seasoned with just salt and pepper, the salmon is sautéed in a hot skillet till golden, then flipped and cooked just a few more minutes.
 This is a great recipe for serving guests as it takes only minutes to cook the salmon just before serving.

 I like to serve this Pan Roasted Salmon with Parsley Pineapple Relish with jasmine or basmati rice, but mashed potatoes or pasta would also be nice.
 I don't worry about serving a veggie as there's so much freshness and great nutrition in the relish.

 Don't worry, it's okay that for all these years, you've thought of parsley as a culinary underdog.
 I think this dish will change your mind and you'll agree that, when combined with just a few other simple ingredients, parsley can be a delicious winner.
 Try it, it's perfect for an easy, week night dinner but also elegant and pretty enough for company!
 Bon Appetit!

-Pan Roasted Salmon with Parsley Pineapple Relish
+Café Tips for making this Pan Roasted Salmon with Parsley Pineapple Relish

 - 1 ½ cups fairly finely chopped curly leaf parsley

 - finely chopped lemon zest from 1 medium size lemon